Sunday, 17 July, 2011

 The Typical Osechi includes rolled kelp, mashed sweet potato with chestnut, sweetened black soybeans, teriyaki style small dried sardines, fried burdock root, fish cake, salted herring roe, rolled sweet omelette and so on...

-"other Osechi"
+"Other Osechi"

 Each dish has a blessed meaning such as happiness, prosperity, long life and so on...